L5050/Flipside-Mod-Manager/README.md

 1. **Mod Installation**: Install mods stored in a designated directory with just a few clicks.
 2. **Backup**: Backup your original game files before mod installation to ensure that you can always return to the original game.
-3. **Mod Uninstallation**: Remove all mods and restore the game to its original state.
+3. **Mod Uninstallation**: Remove one or all mods and restore the game to its original state.
 4. **Compiling Game ROM**: Option to compile your game ROM after mod installation.
-5. Comes with the SPM Hard Mode Mod as an example of what the mods folder should look like
+5. Comes with the SPM Hard Mode Mod as an example of what the mods folder should look like.
+Be sure to check out the [installing.md](https://github.com/L5050/SPM-Hard-Mode/blob/master/INSTALLING.md) file for more details

 ## How to Use